Declaration on the Rights of Indigenous Peoples: Implementations

-Several post-empire states with large settler-colonial portions of the total population have processes underway to better recognise and realise in practise the rights of indigenous peoples.
-These include New Zealand, Canada, and Australia.
+Canada has processes underway to better recognize and realize in practice the rights of indigenous peoples.

 Denial of the existence of indigenous peoples

-Several states do not recognise indigenous ethnic minorities within their territories as being indigenous peoples, and simply refer to them as ethnic minorities.
-Many of these ethnic minorities are marginalised from the majority ethnic population in relative social, economic and political performance measures and their indigenous rights are poorly protected.
+Several states do not recognize indigenous ethnic minorities within their territories as being indigenous peoples, and simply refer to them as ethnic minorities.
+Many of these ethnic minorities are marginalized from the majority ethnic population in relative social, economic and political performance measures, and their indigenous rights are poorly protected.
 UNDRIP signatories that disregard the intent outlined in UNDRIP articles include the People's Republic of China and the Socialist Republic of Vietnam.

 Purpose

-Due to the past and ongoing violence and abuse of Indigenous individuals and peoples, the UN created this non-legally binding declaration as an aspiration for how Indigenous individuals and peoples should be treated.
+Due to the past and ongoing violence and abuse of indigenous individuals and peoples, the UN created this non-legally binding declaration as an aspiration for how indigenous individuals and peoples should be treated.

 This declaration is a resolution, meaning it is not a law-bearing document.
 Indigenous peoples are not considered political nation-states and do not have access to international law protection through the international court of justice.
-Article 40 states that Indigenous peoples have the right to fair procedures for the resolution of conflicts and disputes with countries or other parties, because Indigenous people cannot use the International court of justice, UNDRIP has no indication of which judicial power indigenous peoples are to bring disputes to.
+Article 40 states that indigenous peoples have the right to fair procedures for the resolution of conflicts and disputes with countries or other parties.
+Because indigenous people cannot use the International Court of Justice, UNDRIP has no indication of which judicial power indigenous peoples are to bring disputes to.

-The declaration's purpose is not to create new rights, but rather addresses topics such as Indigenous reconciliation in regard to restoring and protecting culture, traditions, and indigenous institutions and the pursuit of self-determined development.
+The declaration's purpose is not to create new rights, but rather addresses topics such as indigenous reconciliation in regard to restoring and protecting culture, traditions, and indigenous institutions, and the pursuit of self-determined development.

 Content

-The Declaration is structured as a United Nations resolution, with 23 preambular clauses and 46 articles.
-In most articles, an aspiration for how the State should promote and protect the rights of indigenous people is included (see Provision for further explanation).
+The declaration is structured as a United Nations resolution, with 23 preambular clauses and 46 articles.
+Most articles include an aspiration for how the State should promote and protect the rights of indigenous people (see Provision for further explanation).
 Major themes of the articles include: